 The tent is 2.4m long, 2.4m wide and a generous 1.9m tall.
 The size combined with the three large mesh windows can help keep the tent cooler during the day and breezy at night.

 Campers will have no problem fitting in a queen-size air bed in this tent with room for another additional single air bed.
 To fit four people I’d say two would have to forego the comfort of an air mattress to make it comfortable for everyone.

 An extra benefit to this tent is the fly throw over which can also extend to make a small canopy at the entrance of the tent to provide shade and additional rain cover.

-As with most Colemant tents, the material is quality, rugged and waterproof that should be suitable to most Australian camping adventures.
+As with most Coleman tents, the material is quality, rugged and waterproof which should be suitable for most Australian camping adventures.